 How is prostate cancer treated?

-You don’t start treatment straight away, so you can avoid possible side-effects from treatment like urinary and sexual problems.
-Instead you have regular tests like blood tests, MRIs and biopsies to spot any activity in your cancer.
+You don’t start treatment straight away.
+Instead you have regular tests like blood tests, digital rectal examinations, MRIs and sometimes biopsies to spot any changes or activity in your cancer.

 This is a treatment option for low-risk prostate cancer, which can be very slow growing and often does not cause symptoms or problems.
 Active surveillance is not suitable for locally advanced prostate cancer.
 Read more about active surveillance.